FIWARE-TMForum/Business-API-Ecosystem/doc/installation-administration-guide.rst

 This settings points to the different APIs accessed by the charging backend.
 In particular:

+* SITE: External URL of the complete Business API Ecosystem using for Href creation
+* LOCAL_SITE: URL where the Charging Backend is going to run
 * CATALOG: URL of the catalog API including its path
 * INVENTORY: URL of the inventory API including its path
 * ORDERING: URL of the ordering API including its path